Skip to Main Content

 How It Sits in Shanghai's Drinking Tier

-Shanghai's bar scene has been catalogued extensively by international publications, but the natural wine segment within it is less documented than the cocktail programs that attract awards attention.
+Shanghai’s bar scene is well documented, but its natural wine segment gets less attention than cocktail programs.
 The city's cocktail bar circuit, anchored by venues with formal recognition from programmes like Asia's 50 Best Bars, gets the majority of coverage.
 Natural wine bars like Anteroom operate in a less visible but equally serious register, drawing guests who are specifically seeking the format rather than arriving by general recommendation.

-That distinction is worth flagging for visitors who arrive expecting the polish and production value of Shanghai's leading cocktail venues.
+That distinction matters for visitors expecting the polish and production value of Shanghai’s leading cocktail venues.
 Anteroom's value proposition runs through knowledge and selection, not through design spectacle or service theatrics.
 Those are different things, and they appeal to different visitors.
 If your interest in drinking in Shanghai includes the broader range of what the city is producing and importing at the serious end of wine, our Shanghai wineries guide provides relevant context on the production side.
-For cultural programming that complements an evening like this, our Shanghai experiences guide covers the wider options.

 Other venues worth knowing in Shanghai for a comparable level of category seriousness include 102 House, Xin Rong Ji (West Nanjing Road), and 8 1/2 Otto e Mezzo Bombana, each operating in different categories but sharing the same orientation toward depth over volume.
 For travel beyond Shanghai, Ru Yuan in Hangzhou and Xin Rong Ji in Beijing represent the same commitment to serious, considered drinking and dining in adjacent cities.